SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Backup Catalog Deleted"

+    The rule detects when the Backup Catalog has been deleted.
+It means the administrators will not be able to access any backups that were created earlier to perform recoveries.
+This is often being done using the wbadmin.exe tool.

+    - **Effort:** intermediate

 ??? abstract "BazarLoader Persistence Using Schtasks"

     Detects possible BazarLoader persistence using schtasks.
 BazarLoader will create a Scheduled Task using a specific command line to establish its persistence.